The Nuts and Bolts of Social Media Marketing for Insurance Agents

-As reliable and stable business partners, insurance agencies initially hesitated to jump on the SoMe wagon; they needed more time to assess the potential of connecting with prospective clients by using a set channel.
+As reliable and stable business partners, insurance agencies initially hesitated to jump on the SoMe wagon and incorporate it into their insurance marketing strategies; they needed more time to assess the potential of connecting with prospective clients by using a set channel.

 But all agencies constantly search for new ways to expand their activities and generate leads through social media.
 Now, even more, when it’s proven that social media is an excellent medium to build and maintain a brand image.